TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 5. **Text Field Parsing**: Implemented a robust approach to extract all data (metadata and row data) from the text field using a combination of regex for the prefix and manual string splitting/parsing for the data section.
 6. **Partial Class Organization**: Used C# partial classes to organize the large AzureCosmosDbTabularMemory implementation into logical groupings while maintaining a single cohesive class.
 7. **Filename Priority for Schema Generation**: Modified the `ExtractSchemaFromWorkbook` method to prioritize the provided file path over workbook metadata (Title property) when determining the source file name.
-8. **Dependency Injection for Service Resolution**: Decided against using reflection (`MemoryHelper`) to access internal `IKernelMemory` components as it proved unreliable with `MemoryServerless`.
-Will refactor to use the standard Dependency Injection pattern (`IServiceProvider.GetRequiredService<IMemoryDb>`) during initialization to retrieve necessary service instances like `IMemoryDb`.
+8. **Dependency Injection for Service Resolution**: Now using DI to provide `IMemoryDb` directly to all consumers.
+Reflection-based access (`MemoryHelper`) is deprecated and only present for backward compatibility.
+This makes the system robust to changes in Kernel Memory internals and improves maintainability.
 9. **Result Limiting Approach**: Implemented result limiting post-query to allow the LLM to still have access to all information while controlling what's displayed to the user.

 ### Open Questions